heartsabloomgala/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.shconroe.org/"

 # Short bio (displayed in user profile at end of posts)
-bio: Gala to fundraise for Sacred Heart Catholic church on January 25, 2020 at 6:30pm-11:00pm in the Sacred Heart Gym
+bio: Sacred Heart Catholic Church will host their annual Gala on Saturday, January 25th (6:30pm-11:00pm).
+The proceeds from this fundraising event will be earmarked exclusively to reduce the building debt.
+The Gala is an event to promote fellowship within our community and enjoy an evening of fun for all.
+The 2020 Gala guest pictures and videos of the evening events are on this web page for your enjoyment.

 #interests:
 #- Artificial Intelligence